 - When children lose interest, change the materials and tasks slightly.

 - Small groups of ten children work well for kindergarten math structured activities.
 The other children can be doing unstructured free exploration with other math equipment at this time.

-- You will need to train kindergarten and preschool children to care for classroom materials during the first month of school and with each new set of objects you add to the classroom.
+You will need to train your students to care for classroom materials during the first month of school and with each new set of objects you add to the classroom.